-Purdue Pharma Reaches $8B Opioid Deal With Justice Department Over Oxycontin Sales
+Purdue Pharma Reaches $8B Opioid Deal With Justice Department Over OxyContin Sales

 The controversial settlement, valued at more than $8.3 billion, would restructure Purdue Pharma, which entered bankruptcy last year.
 Going forward, the company would operate as a public trust under government control, continuing to manufacture opioid medications.

-The Justice Department also says much of this settlement will help states and communities, providing them with "extraordinary new resources" for treatment of people suffering addiction.
+The Justice Department also said much of this settlement will help states and communities, providing them with "extraordinary new resources" for treatment of people suffering addiction.

 In recent days, critics worked to head off this deal even before it was made public, saying it would entangle the government in a risky drug-making operation without holding the company or its owners accountable.